 COURSE OUTCOMES AND EVALUATIONS

 In addition to institutional class evaluations, we conducted a post course survey to gather feedback on the course and measure the growth of the student knowledge.
 For the cloud computing course we wanted to know the preference of stu- dents in using a VM instead of a distributed environment for the projects.
 As Fig 9 shown, the majority preferred the VM.
-Such a preference can be stemming from the fact a VM is easy to setup and run programs than using a distributed cluster.
+Such a preference can be stemming from the fact a VM is easier to setup and run programs rather than using a distributed cluster.

 The survey asked the students to rate their growth in differ- ent cloud technologies related to the projects.
 Fig 10 illustrates the knowledge growth of students as seen by themselves in different areas in a scale of 1 to 5.
 Fig 11 shows the average score of projects related to these areas.
 It is hard to master these cloud technologies in a semester as they require vast